myers-dev/throughput-testing/README.md

 ```

 ```
-# spoke to spoke over VXLAN : 64 flows DS4_v2 with AN
+# spoke to spoke over VXLAN : 64 flows DS4_v2 with AN ; The performance of the session fluctuates between 2.5 Gbps, as expected.

 root@spoke1-vm:~# iperf3 -P 64 -c 10.77.0.2
 [SUM]   0.00-10.00  sec  2.89 GBytes  2.48 Gbits/sec  214             sender